ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Spring/en.md

 4. Each player will receive one *tactical timeout* of **2 minutes**, to be used as extra time to pick or ban a beatmap.
 The tactical timeout is optional.
    - The tactical timeout may be called on a tiebreaker, provided that all players agree to it.
 5. A referee will create a multiplayer room 10 minutes before the scheduled match time.
 Players must join the lobby in that period.
-   - The room settings are `Game mode: osu!mania`, `Team mode: Team Vs` and `Score mode: ScoreV2`.
+   - The room settings are as follows: `Game mode: osu!mania`, `Team mode: Team Vs` and `Score mode: ScoreV2`.
 The room name must follow the pattern of `GBC 2025 Spr: ({Player A}) vs ({Player B})`.
 6. Each player must use `!roll` once in `#multiplayer`.
    - The winner of the `!roll` chooses whether to protect first or ban first.
 The player who protects first will also pick first.
    - Each player may protect one beatmap from the mappool.
 These beatmaps cannot be banned by any player in the next phase.
    - Each player may ban one beatmap from the mappool.
 These beatmaps cannot be picked by any player for the entire duration of the match.
    - Both players will alternate picking a beatmap from the mappool.
 7. In the case of a tie, the beatmap will be rematched, but not more than twice.
-8. Players are allowed to rematch if any player disconnects early on during a beatmap.
-Send a message as soon as poosible in the match room chat to notify the referee to restart the match.
+8. Players are allowed to ask for a rematch if any player disconnects early on during a beatmap.
+Affected players are advised to send a message as soon as possible in the chat to notify the referee to restart the match.
    - The match may only be aborted before 30 seconds or 1/4 of the beatmap has elapsed, whichever comes first.
    - The same mods and beatmap must be used when the match restarts.
    - Please make sure to resolve any technical issues before restarting the match.
-9. **For 2 adjacent matches in same quarters on bracket, if they're going to play at same time, it is supported to combined into a 1v1v1v1 brawl match to save the staffs and times.
-If so, the process of match will have some adjustment:**
+9. **For matches in same quarters of a bracket, if there are 2 adjacent matches that are going to be played at the same time, the players may confer and request for the matches to combined into a 1v1v1v1 brawl match.
+If agreed upon, the process of match will be adjusted as follows:**
    - All the 4 players start the roll, according to the order of roll, each one protect 1 map by descending order, then ban 1 map by ascending order, then pick 1 map by descending order, then pick 1 map by ascending order.
 Totally ban 4 maps and pick 8 maps.
    - According to the ranking of single maps in room, the highest score get 4 points, then 3 points, 2 points and 1 point.
-   - If the remaining maps is not sufficient to change the current ranking in room, then match will finish in advance.
-If there is still a tie after all the maps, then Tiebreaker map will be picked.
-The result of Tiebreaker map will only influence those tied players, others' ranking won't be changed.
+   - If the remaining maps is not sufficient to change the current ranking in room, the match will be ended in advance.
+If there is still a tie after all the maps, then the Tiebreaker map will be picked.
+The result of the Tiebreaker map will only influence the outcome of players whose score are tied, with other players unaffected.
    - If the combined matches are from loser bracket double match, then only 1 of 4 players will get approved, no need to play the second round match of loser bracket; if they are from winner bracket, then 2 of 4 players will get approved, even though they are origin opponents.
    - If there is necessary reschedule, the combined matches could be split again.
 10. Unexpected incidents will be handled by the host.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.